jmelowry/LunarRun-CI/README.md

 ## Overview

-**LunarRun CI** is a CI/CD pipeline system designed to streamline and accelerate your development workflows.
+**LunarRun CI** is a CI pipeline system designed to streamline and accelerate your development workflows.
 By focusing on efficiency, flexibility, and precision, it enables teams to seamlessly integrate and deliver their software with confidence.

 ### Key Features